The NBA Finals is the grandest stage the game has to offer, and we have witnessed numerous unforgettable scoring performances.

 From 1957 to 1969, the Boston Celtics won 11 out of a possible 13 NBA titles and lost just once in the Finals.

-That loss came in 1958 at the hands of Bob Petit and the St. Louis Hawks.
+That loss came in 1958 at the hands of Bob Pettit and the St. Louis Hawks.

-While a majority of the performances on this list came in victories, this performance by Allen Iverson might be among the most historic victories on this list.
+While the majority of the performances on this list came in victories, this one by Iverson might be among the most historic.

 Iverson and the Philadelphia 76ers didn't end up winning the 2001 NBA Finals, but their Game 1 win goes down in the history books as the only postseason loss suffered by the 2001 Los Angeles Lakers.

-Playing 52 minutes of a possible 53, Iverson also recorded 6 assists, 5 rebounds and 5 steals, en route to leading the 76ers to the overtime upset win.
+Playing 52 minutes of a possible 53, Iverson also recorded six assists, five rebounds and five steals, en route to leading the 76ers to the overtime upset win.

 Result: 123-109, L